bisrat6/Etxplore-backend/README.md

 Users are automatically verified on signup since email services are blocked.
 Original email verification code is preserved in comments in `controllers/authController.js`.
 See `HOW_TO_RESTORE_EMAIL_VERIFICATION.md` to re-enable email verification.

 ### Bookings
 The booking system integrates with Chapa payment gateway.

-After successful payment, bookings are automatically created in the database.
+**Recommended Approach:** After successful payment, the frontend should call `POST /api/v1/bookings/create` to manually create the booking.
+This is more reliable than relying on Chapa's callback.

+See `BOOKING_SOLUTION.md` for complete frontend integration guide.

 ## 📁 Project Structure